The Freetrade SIPP

 3.1 The Scheme is a registered pension scheme under the Act.

-3.3 The Trustee will hold the individual fund in its name and the Administration Company will administer the fund in line with the Trust Deed and Rules, and the Act.
+3.4 The Trustee will hold the assets of the Pension Fund in its name and the Administration Company will administer the Freetrade SIPP in line with these SIPP Terms, the Trust Deed and Rules, and the Act.

-3.5 The reference source for any conflict between these Terms and Conditions, the Trust Deed and Rules or any other documentation will always be the Act.
+3.6 The reference source for any conflict between these SIPP Terms, the Trust Deed and Rules or any other documentation will always be the Act.

 4. Advice